 Tips for banner designs

 #1.
 Use of banners: Make sure you consider using at least three different banners at the same time when running a campaign.

 #2.
 Banner design: Keep things simple and clean.
-Do not overuse colors and texts on your banners
+Do not overuse colours and texts on your banners

 #3.
 Call to Action (CTAs): Always use a call to action button on your banners to motivative your target audience to click on your ads and CTAs are known to have click-through rates.

 #4.
 Use Logo: Don’t forget to use your logo on your banners to increase brand awareness.
 It helps your brand get more visibility and popularity.

 Recommended Banner Ads Networks

 We have discussed banner advertising networks in other posts and here we are focusing only on two banner ad networks which are Google Ads and AdsTargets.